-Grace began coaching basketball with Boo Williams' AAU program in Hampton, Virginia.
+Grace began coaching with Boo Williams' AAU program in Hampton, Va.
 He also co-founded the Arizona Magic AAU program.
 His top team finished eighth out of 337 programs in the Reebok Big Time Classic in Las Vegas, Nev., which was the best finish in the history of any AAU team from Arizona.

 Grace grew up in Aberdeen, Md., and earned a bachelor's of science degree in management and human resources from Park University and degrees in logistics and social services from the Air Force.
-He and his wife, Crystal, have six children - five grown children Troy, Terrell, Tierra, David II, and Aubrey, as well as Andre who is a high school senior.
+He and his wife, Crystal, have six grown children - Troy, Terrell, Tierra, David II, Aubrey and Andre.
 His father, Gerald, was a high school basketball referee in Maryland for 35 years.

-Tyus Edney enters his sixth season serving as Director of Operations for the UCLA basketball program, having assumed this role in August 2010.
+Tyus Edney enters his fifth season serving as Director of Operations for the UCLA basketball program, having assumed this role in August 2010.
 In his current capacity, Edney is responsible for all day-to-day operations of the program and serve as a liaison to the athletic administration and other school officials.

-With Edney assisting as the program's Director of Operations the last five seasons, UCLA has made four trips to the NCAA Tournament, including back-to-back Sweet 16 appearances in 2014 and 2015.
+With Edney assisting as the program's Director of Operations the last four seasons, UCLA has made three trips to the NCAA Tournament, including one Sweet 16 appearance in 2014.
 The Bruins won the Pac-12 Conference regular-season title in 2013 and secured the Pac-12 Tournament crown in 2014.
-Likewise, during that span, UCLA has produced eight NBA Draft selections (five first-round picks).
+Likewise, during that span, UCLA has produced six NBA Draft selections (four first-round picks).

 Edney was a four-year basketball letterwinner at UCLA, serving as a three-year starter on the Bruins' 1992-93, 1993-94 and 1994-95 teams.
 He helped lead UCLA to its 11th NCAA basketball national championship in 1995.
 The former standout at Long Beach Poly High School was named the Most Outstanding Player in the West Regional (1995), earning a spot in NCAA Tournament lore after his full-court dash with 4.8 seconds left to score the game-winning layup against Missouri.
-Edney's basket propelled the No. 1-seeded Bruins to a 75-74 victory and into the Sweet 16.
+Edney's basket propelled the No. 1-seeded Bruins to a 75-74 victory and into the "Sweet 16."